elchinefa/ElegooSmartRobotCar/README.md

-# ELEGOO Smart Robot Car Kit V4.0 – Modified Main Code
+# ELEGOO Smart Robot Car Kit V4.0 – Connect to Home Network
 This is the main code for the ELEGOO Smart Robot Car Kit V4.0, modified to connect directly to your home Wi-Fi network instead of creating its own Wi-Fi access point.

 What's Changed